frc1418/guidelines/github.md

 ## Profiles
 * Use the portrait of yourself from [the Team Profiles page](http://1418.team/team) on our website as your GitHub user picture.
 Photos can be found by locating them on that page, or by visiting http://1418.team/assets/img/team/firstname-lastname.png.
-* Your username should be in the format FirstLast or firstlast.
-It must be your actual name.
+* Your username must be in the format FirstLast if it's available.
+In the event that the name is already taken, you can try switching between a full name and a nickname, or using an initial rather than a full name, or combining your first and last names into one word.
+For example, "Jack Smith" could become "jamith," as long as the username is clearly representative of your real name and doesn't include other characters.
-* Your account name must also be your real name.
+* Your account name must be your real name.

 * When setting up Git for the first time, you must run the following two commands: